Italy great Paolo Rossi dies aged 64

 Former Italy World Cup-winning forward Paolo Rossi has died aged 64.

-Rossi's death, reportedly after a battle with illness, was confirmed by his wife, Federica Cappelletti, and Rai Sport, where he worked.
+Rossi's death, reportedly following a battle with illness, was confirmed by his wife, Federica Cappelletti, and Rai Sport, where he worked.

 "Forever," Cappelletti wrote on Instagram, alongside a picture of the pair together.